thegworld/gtx-browser/docs/testing/web_platform_tests.md

 that's the only way to add an OWNERS file upstream.
 After adding a new top-level directory upstream, you should add a line for it in `W3CImportExpectations`.

-Adding the new directory (and `W3CImportExpectations` entry) in Chromium and later adding an OWNERS file upstream also works.
+Adding the new directory (and `W3CImportExpectations` entry) in GTx Browser and later adding an OWNERS file upstream also works.

 ### `wpt_internal`

-It is sometimes desirable to write WPT tests that either test Chromium-specific behaviors, or that cannot yet be upstreamed to WPT (e.g. because the spec is very nascent).
+It is sometimes desirable to write WPT tests that either test GTx Browser-specific behaviors, or that cannot yet be upstreamed to WPT (e.g. because the spec is very nascent).
 For these cases, we maintain a separate directory, [wpt_internal](../../third_party/blink/web_tests/wpt_internal) that runs under the